 "For Everyone in Utah,This is Our Story," Salt Lake Tribune, April 10, 2009.

 "American Indians focus of new Utah curriculm," Deseret News, September 30, 2009.

-Now Available!
 The Utah Indian Curriculum Project and Utah American Indian Digital Archive at UtahIndians.org

 Pueblo Water Rights Inventory.
 The American West Center worked with the All-Indian Pueblo Council to expand the archive to include extensive water rights documents and information.
 A general inventory of documents available at the archive and elsewhere was created and separate inventories for each Pueblo were also produced.
 1993-1995.